Ways to prepare a young child for a new baby

 Not only is solo play just plain great for your child’s development, but it’s going to be a bigger shock to the system than it needs to be if your child is used to constant interaction and entertainment.

-Your family is in for an adventure you can never be fully prepared for!
+Having a family is an adventure you can never be fully prepared for, but I hope you’ve picked up some tips on preparing your young child for a new baby!
 Congratulations and good luck!

 If you found this article helpful, feel free to share it with other expectant and/or new mothers!